Language Learning With Subtitles: How to Learn a Language With Subtitles in 2026

 As you improve, you can move to sitcoms (lots of everyday conversation), then dramas, then news or documentaries.

-Anyway, if you want to take this approach seriously, Migaku's browser extension makes subtitle-based learning way more practical.
+Anyway, if you want to take this approach seriously, Migaku's browser extension and app make subtitle-based learning way more practical.
 You get instant word lookups, the ability to save sentences for review, and tools that integrate with spaced repetition.
 There's a 10-day free trial if you want to check it out.